 Some computer stores will buy or accept old computer equipment for resale as used.
 I am aware of the Komputer Korner stores in Kanata and Ottawa that do this.
 We like Twenty-Twelve Electronics Recycling because they don't automatically scrap everything that comes in.
 They have an outlet to re-sell items that they believe have remaining useful life.
 Computer Recyclers and Bits and Pieces Computer Recycling also accept e-waste for scrapping.
 In some areas, the Telephone Pioneers accept old computers and refurbish for use by schools and non-profit organizations.
+You can sell video games and consoles to many stores and shops, both online and brick-and-mortar.
 If the equipment is non-functional or too old to be of any commercial value, some scrap merchants will accept old computer equipment for the scrap metal they contain.

 Construction Materials - see Building Materials

 Decks - see Pressure Treated Lumber or Building Materials

 Lots of things these can be used for.
 If you know someone that has laying hens and distributes/sells the eggs, these are almost always a needed item.
 I have also heard that many food banks receive eggs in industrial size crates, and can use the retail size cartons for distribution of the eggs in more reasonable size containers.

 All egg cartons can be used to sort and store small items, like buttons, screws, nuts, bolts, washers, seeds.
 However, caution is required in handling to ensure that the contents don't get spilled into adjacent compartments.

 Foam egg cartons can be used as palettes for small quantities of water paints, great for our budding junior artists.
 Some paints (acetone based in particular), may react with some types of foam or plastic cartons.
 Paper cartons don't stand up well to liquids.